manuGil/online-core/docs/source/systems-model.rst

 Task
    Define in your own words, why the modelling process is iterative? and what will induce you to make another iteration? or when would you stop iterating a model)?

-Four  of the stemps in :numref:`fig-modelling-process` deserve some attention:
+Four  of the steps in :numref:`fig-modelling-process` deserve some attention:

    + Verification
    + Calibration